DavidHWagnon/DavidHWagnon/README.md

 - 👋 Hi, I’m @DavidHWagnon
-- 👀 I’m interested in pursuing a career in Software Development
+- 👀 I’m currently an Associate Software Engineeer!
-- 🌱 I’m currently in a Web Development Class at CodeUp
+- 🌱 I’m always interested in expanding my knowledge of all tech related things
 - 📫 How to reach me david.wagnon02@gmail.com

 <!---